 Video Game Review: Night in the Woods

 After beginning its life as a Kickstarter project back in 2013, Night in the Woods arrived on Steam and the PlayStation 4 last February and then hit the Xbox One in December.
-It’s the story of a group of anthropomorphic animals living in a small town with nothing to do but practice instruments and do crimes, and it only gets stranger from there…
+It’s the story of a group of anthropomorphic animals living in a small town with nothing to do but practice instruments and commit crimes, and it only gets stranger from there…

 Despite being primarily a story-focused experience, Night in the Woods cobbles together a number of different gameplay elements.
-Navigating the town of Possum Springs offers some light platforming, taking part in band practice challenges you to hit the correct notes Guitar Hero style, and there are several other mini-games as well.
+Navigating the town of Possum Springs offers some light platforming, taking part in band practice challenges you to hit the correct notes Guitar Hero-style, and there are several other mini-games as well.
 It all handles adequately, and the variety is appreciated.

 There is also a game within the game called Demontower, which you can play from the laptop in your room.
 It’s not robust enough to be a standalone, but it’s good for what it is.
 Unfortunately there is a tendency for your character to end up facing the wrong way when swinging its sword after moving.
 Our guess is that it’s an issue with controller sensitivity.
 Whatever it is, though, it’s frustrating.